arosenstein/mcmc_graph_simulator/README.md

 * Calculates expected maximum dijkstra path in each graph in the Markov Chain

+* Runs multiple MCMC simulations in parallel and averages them to get proper statistical results

 ##Running the Code

 There are two main steps for a user to run the simulation.